blaylockbk/SynopticPy/docs/user_guide/setup.md

 export SYNOPTIC_TOKEN=yourtoken1234567890jklmnopqrstuvwxyz
 ```

-### 3. Configuring the SynopticPy Config File
+### 3. Create a SynopticPy config file

 Lastly, SynopticPy checks for the token in the `~/.config/SynopticPy/config.toml` file.

-Your config file should have this structure:
+Your config file should look like this:

 ```toml
 token = "1234567890abcdefghijklmnopqrstuvwxyz"